 Bay Area Homes More Affordable Than Ever

-May 15, 2012 • Posted in Alameda County, Bay Area neighborhoods, Contra Costa County, East Bay, Home Price Conditions, Marin County, Market Conditions, Market Insights, Napa/Sonoma, Pacific Union International, Real Estate Trends, San Francisco
+May 15, 2012 • Posted in Alameda, Bay Area neighborhoods, Contra Costa County, East Bay, Home Price Conditions, Marin County, Market Conditions, Market Insights, Napa/Sonoma, Pacific Union International, Real Estate Trends, San Francisco

 It’s official: Buying a home in the Bay Area has never been more affordable.